GODJESUSSAVIOR/GODJESUSMESSIAHcomingforsaveus/README.md

 ✝️❤️✝️❤️✝️❤️✝️❤️✝️❤️✝️❤️✝️❤️

-today 7 september 2023 i established new headquarters for GOD JESUS SAVIOR and then
+7 september 2023 i established new headquarters for GOD JESUS SAVIOR and then

 GOD JESUS SAVIOR give vision for i see GOD JESUS MESSIAH Lead Trillions Angels Armies Of Heaven Marching Ready For Coming To The World and i hear Trumpets sounds very loud and i feel very strong the Super Powers of GOD JESUS MESSIAH Coming For Save Us